coniks-sys/coniks-java/coniks_test_client/README.md

 ```$ mvn package```

 These instructions will install the ``coniks_test_client`` Maven artifact.
+The build configuration for coniks_test_client assembles all dependencies,
+and includes them in the generated .jar file, so you can run the server
+only using the coniks_test_client .jar file.

 ##Using the Test Client

 The CONIKS test client has two operating modes: Test Mode and Full Operation.
-Running the client in test mode allows you to still test all CONIKS protocols and operations,
+Running the client in test mode allows you to still test all CONIKS
-but requires less setup as you can simply use the default configuration in the included *config* file.
+protocols and operations, but requires less setup as you can simply use
+the default configuration in the included *config* file.
 **Note:** You must be running the server in the same operating mode.

 ### Setup